munificent/craftinginterpreters/book/classes.md

 Our resolution pass is a fine place to detect this error statically.
 It already detects `return` statements outside of functions.
 We'll do something similar for `this`.
-In the vein of our existing FunctionType enum, we define a new ClassType
+In the vein of our existing FunctionType enum, we define a new ClassType one.
-one:

 ^code class-type (1 before, 1 after)

 Yes, it could be a Boolean.
 When we get to inheritance, it will get a third value, hence the enum right now.
 We also add a corresponding field, `currentClass`.
-Its value tells us if we are currently inside a class while traversing the syntax tree.
+Its value tells us if we are currently inside a class declaration while traversing the syntax tree.
 It starts out `NONE` which means we aren't in one.

-When we begin to resolve a class declaration, we change that:
+When we begin to resolve a class declaration, we change that.

 ^code set-current-class (1 before, 1 after)